Cooking Classes in Oaxaca

 Vicky is a traditional cook with 18 years of experience.
 She’s located close to the Monte Albán archeological site.
 In her kitchen you’ll be in contact with nature.
 She learned from her grandmother, her mother, and from family friends.
 Her cooking classes are an authentic Oaxacan cooking experience.

 Edizon is a youth Mayan Kaqchikel from San Andrés Semetabaj, Guatemala.
 Founder of Proyecto Parutz’. agroforesty engineer and currently studying Environment and Ecology Masters.
-He does independent research about food systems and their relationship with land defense.
+He and his family do independent research about food systems and their relationship with land defense.

 Respect to the Land

 Mexican ancestral gastronomy has a foundation of herbs and plants.
 It received new ingredients brought by the Spanish colonizers.
 The development of this cuisine included new elements as in pork or beef; also, grains like wheat, rice, lentils, and other products like bananas and lime.
 However, Mexican territory is diverse and has many faces.
 Either if you go to a taco stand in Mexico City or you eat in a town in Oaxaca.
 If you happen to be or plan to be here, you are in luck since this region has one of the highest biodiversity.
 Oaxaca is one of the places in Mexico where you can still find fresh organic produce in the markets.
 If you are planning to travel inside Mexico or moved here, and you are interested in Mexican gastronomy, taking a cooking class in Oaxaca is a must to-do in your list.
 It’s no coincidence that this area is famous for its diverse gastronomy.

 Oaxaca has eight different regions with different food cultures.
 With diverse influences and a wide variety of dishes in each one of them.